 Thank you for thinking of Earlham College as a resource for your hiring needs.
 Whether you are looking to hire a full- or part-time employee or intern, Earlham College students and graduates are prepared to contribute to your organization in significant ways.

 Why hire an Earlham student and/or graduate?

 According to a 2014 survey by the National Association of Colleges and Employers, employers are looking for graduates who have decision-making, problem-solving, communication, and analytical skills.
-As liberal arts graduates, Earlham students are prepared to make an impact on the workplace and the world.
+As liberal arts graduates, Earlham students are prepared with the skills and knowledge needed to make a difference.

 - Earlham’s challenging intellectual environment attracts diverse students with a variety of motivations.
 Whether academic, political, social, athletic, ethical or career-minded reasons brought them to Earlham, our students tend to share a common goal: they want to impact the world.